PitPik/circularjs/documentation/API.md

 This does actually nothing to the component.
 This attribute just disappears after the component is rendered and attached to the DOM.
 This can be used to have a class `[cr-cloak] { display: none }` in your CSS if you wish.

+As browsers try to render as soon as there is something on the "canvas", the page might flicker when the app / component with a **dynamic template inside** its tags has not fully initialized yet (later called with `{{>@content}}`, see [Schnauzer documentation](SCHNAUZER.md#the-partial-content)) as the browser renders the un-processed template before the component gets a chance to initialize.

 ### Methods inside components